 4. Your boss wants to meet you one-on-one suspiciously often

 Especially, if this wasn't the case before.
 If you think that’s a good thing, think again.
+One of the clear signs of a demanding boss is their constant need to check on you and pushing for results.
 They want to check on you this often because they've already lost all confidence in you.
 For what other reason would they feel the need to micromanage everything you do?

 5. Yet, you feel your boss has become strangely distant